Swifties…Assemble! Notorious Seed Spreader Nick Cannon Says Newly Single Taylor Swift Could Be The Mother Of His 13th Child

 “I think she would relate to me very well,” the Wild ‘N Out creator explained.
 “We probably will understand each other.”

-As Nick warms up to the idea of bringing another baby mama into the mix, he’s also starting a business venture with the mother of three of his children.
-On Monday, Cannon launched The Daily Cannon, which costars Abby De La Rosa and Mason Moussette, a radio vet who last worked in Dallas.
+As Cannon warms up to the idea of bringing another baby mama into the mix, he’s also starting a business venture with the mother of three of his children.
+On Monday, Cannon launched the Daily Cannon, which costars Abby De La Rosa and Mason Moussette, a radio veteran who last worked in Dallas.

 The Daily Cannon will be live on Amp every Monday through Friday beginning April 24, at 9 a.m.
 EDT.